What Marijuana Retailers Did for 4/20: Discounting Behavior in April 2022

 Across the dataset, 14 distinct retail licensees reported transactions in April 2022.
 Six stood out for both sales volume and activity surrounding the 4/20 weekend:

-Overall, discount intensity varied widely: most retailers offering >25% discounts tended to preserve or slightly increase revenue through the holiday, while zero-discount retailers showed stable but flat weekly performance.
+Overall, discount intensity varied widely: most retailers offering >25% discounts tended to preserve or slightly increase revenue through the holiday, while single digit discount weeks showed stable but flat weekly performance.